Nursing in Australia- 3 Step Procedure

 - United States of America

 The NMBA has found that nursing qualifications in the following countries may meet the requirements of quality assurance and accreditation in Australia:

 *If you only have a diploma from one of the countries listed above you will require an assessment of your further education or experience to determine if you are deemed to be equivalent to a nurse qualified in Australia.

-All applicants must provide graduation certificate and basic transcripts.
+All applicants must provide a graduation certificate and basic transcripts.

 Criterion 4 – Professional practice as a Nurse or Midwife

-Prior to submitting your application, you must provide evidence of having practiced as a nurse or midwife in the five years
+Prior to submitting your application, you must provide evidence of having practised as a nurse or midwife in the five years

 You will be required to submit professional references that must meet the following criteria:

 - Be written by a direct supervisor who is a nurse or midwife

 Criterion 5 – Prove that you are fit to practice in Australia